Self-Study 2024-2025 Self-Study 2024-2025

 • Gerald Boyd, Special Assistant to the President for Institutional Effectiveness (Accreditation Liaison Officer)

-• Molly Carlson, AVP for Continuing Education and Workforce Development
+• Molly Carlson, Associate Vice President, Dean, Continuing Education, and Workforce Development

 • Frederick Cope, Co-Chair of the Self Study, Assistant Professor of English